A Brazilian leader in construction disputes

 Pinheiro Neto’s arbitration team is concentrated in São Paulo, with a smaller contingent in Rio de Janeiro.
-The firm also has offices in the country’s capital, Brasilia, and in Palo Alto California.
+The firm also has an office in the country’s capital, Brasília.

 Who uses it?